Tinney Earns First Team, Foley Named to Third Team to Pace Blue Jay Selections

-Pietramala, who was named to Lacrosse Magazine’s All-Century Team, continued his playing career at the club and national level after leaving Johns Hopkins.
-He was named the outstanding performer at the International Lacrosse Federation World Championships in 1990 as a member of the United States’ championship team in Perth, Australia.
+Pietramala, who was named to Lacrosse Magazine’s All-Century Team, was named the outstanding performer at the International Lacrosse Federation World Championships in 1990 as a member of the United States’ championship team in Perth, Australia.
 He again earned All-World honors in 1994 as he led the United States to the title in Manchester, England.

 Pietramala continued his association with the national team in 2014, when he served as an assistant coach for Team USA at the FIL World Championships in Denver, Colorado.